syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Drawing text/image in the Signature Appearance

-The following code example illustrates how to draw text/images in a digital appearance as follows:
+The following code example illustrates how to draw text/images in a digital appearance as follows.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

 //Creates a new PDF document.
 PdfDocument document = new PdfDocument();
 //Adds a new page.
 PdfPageBase page = document.Pages.Add();
+//Create PDF graphics for the page.
 PdfGraphics graphics = page.Graphics;

 //Creates a certificate instance from PFX file with private key.
 PdfCertificate pdfCert = new PdfCertificate(@"PDF.pfx", "password123");
 //Creates a digital signature.
 PdfSignature signature = new PdfSignature(document, page, pdfCert, "Signature");
 //Sets an image for signature field.
 PdfBitmap signatureImage = new PdfBitmap(@"signature.png");

-//Sets signature information
+//Sets signature information.
 signature.Bounds = new RectangleF(0,0,200,100);
 signature.ContactInfo = "johndoe@owned.us";
 signature.LocationInfo = "Honolulu, Hawaii";
 signature.Reason = "I am author of this document.";

-//Create appearance for the digital siganture signature.Appearance.Normal.Graphics.DrawImage(signatureImage, signature.Bounds);
+//Create appearance for the digital siganture. signature.Appearance.Normal.Graphics.DrawImage(signatureImage, signature.Bounds);

-//Save the document
+//Save the document.
 document.Save("DigitalSignature.pdf");

-//Close the document
+//Close the document.
 document.Close(true);

 {% endhighlight %}